digideskio/austere/readme.markdown

 This set of files constitutes the Drupal theme used by Experience Bureau (www.experiencebureau.com) for the Austere website and online store project (www.austere.com.au).

+These are the files/folders that live in sites/all

 ## Dependencies

 ### Base theme